laoer536/astro-blog/README.md

 # Astro blog sample template.

+## 🍕 Feature

+- Prettier for astro.
+- Automatically generate a list of articles along with the article path.
+- Typescript support.
+- Tailwindcss support.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: